 If you have some distance between you and your baby, you probably want to invest in a baby monitor of some sort.
 However, if you have a small house or apartment, it may not be necessary.
-In fact, we never had a monitor when we lived in our little city apartment; it simply wasn’t needed.
-Now that we have a two-story house, it’s wired up like Guantanamo Bay.
+In fact, before we moved from our little city apartment, we never even had a monitor, because it simply wasn’t needed… but some people prefer things wired up like Guantanamo Bay.

 SIDS — For the Record

 SIDS occurs most commonly between 2-4 months of age, with 90% of SIDS deaths occurring before the age of 6 months; baby boys are more likely to die of SIDS than baby girls.

 SIDS is the reason you shouldn’t put your baby on his or her tummy to sleep — babies who sleep on their stomachs have anywhere between a 1.7 and 12.9 times higher risk of SIDS.
 The most important thing you can do to reduce the risk of SIDS is put your baby to sleep on his back.
 In fact, 74% of babies that die of SIDS die while tummy-sleeping.